minnojs/minno-time/src/0.3/tutorials/API.md

 stimuli         | a json including the stimuli used in this trial (we use an alias if one is set, otherwise the stimulus set, otherwise the stimulus handle otherwise stim#) media           | a json including the media used in this trial (we use an alias if one is set, otherwise the media set, otherwise media#) data            | a json including the data property of this trial

+You can control the names that the different elements get by adding an `alias` property to the element itslef or to its `data`.
+If the `alias` isn't set, then the player attempts to choose a meaningful name on its own (using the inherited set, or whatever is appropriate).